 505) 983-7712 LATEST VISIT: 6 December 2009 # OF VISITS: 2 RATING: 17 COST: $$$ BEST BET: Steak Dunigan, Chicken Enchiladas, Fried Chicken, Rosalea’s Legendary French Apple Pie

 Since 2008, the tagline on Gil’s Thrilling (And Filling) Blog has invited you to “Follow the Culinary Ruminations of New Mexico’s Sesquipedalian Sybarite.”
-To date, more than 1 million visitors have trusted (or at least visited) my recommendations on nearly 1,200 restaurant reviews.
+To date, nearly six million visitors have trusted (or at least visited) my recommendations on more than 1,200 restaurant reviews.
 Please take a few minutes to tell me what you think.
 Whether you agree or disagree with me, I'd love to hear about it.